mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

+!!Compile with CCS compiler!!

-9/10/2024 v0.5 hex and source added.
-Will still be messy in places Compile with CCS compiler
+22/10/24 v0.7 hex and source added.
+Take a read.
 ========================================

 Parts needed: